 ICC Booklist for Children

-The Black Lives Matter movement has changed how we are talking and thinking about race.
+The Black Lives Matter movement changed how we talk and think about race.
 We want children to be anti-racists, and we also want children to feel good about themselves when they look or feel different.
 ICC was founded, in part, so kids of South Asian descent could meet kids who share their culture.
 For all the kids in ICC’s South Asian community and in the larger community, ICC has compiled a booklist for kids 0 to 18 which (mostly) explores the experience of being South Asian.
 Many of the books address race directly and many explore cultural identity and self-esteem.
 The list also showcases the literary talent of South Asian authors.

 ICC thanks Greenwich High School students Divya Shenoy and Veda Swaminathan, a president of the GHS South Asian Heritage Club for researching and compiling this list.

 Always Anjali by Sheetal Sheth